gbv/bartoc-search/README.md

 - **Dependencies:** The JSKOS server depends on the `mongo` service for its database.

 **Note:**
 > The local JSKOS server instance is **not strictly required**.
-You can configure the backend to consume a remote WebSocket endpoint (such as the public instance at `wss://coli-conc.gbv.de/dev-api/voc/changes`) by setting the `WS_HOST` environment variable in your `.env` file or in `config.default.json`.
-This allows Redis and the queue to receive vocabulary change events from any compatible JSKOS server, local or remote.
+You can configure the backend to consume a remote WebSocket endpoint (such as the public instance at `wss://coli-conc.gbv.de/dev-api/voc/changes`) by setting the `WS_HOST` environment variable in your `.env` file or in `config.default.json` the `webSocket` key.

 ### WebSocket Usage in `useVocChanges.ts`